After login, you will be presented the SXMO interface as follows:

 If your phone has a wifi killswitch (like the Pinephone or Librem 5), make sure it is in the enabled position.

-Mobile data can be simarly added via the menu (Networks -> Add a GSM Network).
+Mobile data can be simarly added via the Networks Menu.
 It will ask for an APN, you may also consult the postmarketOS pinephone documentation for that aspect.

-You can use the Audio entry in the global system menu to toggle which audio output you want to send sound to.
+You can use the Audio Menu to toggle which audio output you want to send sound to.

 Currently, bluetooth audio during phone calls does not work.
 Please see: